raspberrypilearning/scratch-3-phrasebook/en/step_8.md

 --- challenge ---

-Include the phrase "How much does it cost?" and used some coins as your sprite costume.
+Include the phrase "How much does it cost?" and use some coins as your sprite costume.

 This costume can also be found in the project resources.